 Polished Concrete (Barn Conversions)

-In barn conversions built on concrete slabs, polishing the existing floor can create a durable and visually appealing surface.
+In barn conversions built on concrete slabs, polishing the existing concrete floor can create a durable, visually appealing surface.
 A polished concrete barn floor offers:

 - exceptional durability